lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-1. Here we define variables that store the dimensions for the images that the IR is optimized to work with.
-Then we assign "blob_data" to the blob’s data buffer.
+2. Check to see if the input image matches the dimensions of images that the IR is expecting.
+If the dimensions do not match, then use the OpenCV function cv::resize to resize it.
+Make sure that an input with either height or width <1 is not stored, returning 0 to indicate nothing was done.

 ```cpp
     cv::Mat resized_image(orig_image);